 Monday, September 22, 2025

 What was captivity like?
-Captivity meant, it seemed, loss of personhood.
-Loss of being heard!
-Loss of being seen!
+Loss of personhood!
+Loss of being seen and heard!
 Loss of legal representation!
 Loss of protection under the law!
 All these losses if dwelt on, could overwhelm their hearts and minds with sadness.
-God told His people not to be afraid or dismayed, He promised to be with them and help them.
+God told His people not to be afraid or dismayed.
+He promised to be with them and help them.

-Can you imagine being forced to leave your homeland?
-While serving Jesus in Nashville, we had people in the congregation from the nations of Venezuela, Argentina, Columbia, Costa Rico, Honduras, El Salvador, Mexico, Laos, Cambodia, Vietnam, Myanmar, Egypt and Iraq.
-Most living among us due to hardships in their homelands.
-Even so, most tried to maintain aspects of the previous life which they once enjoyed.
+Can you imagine leaving your homeland due to overwhelming hardships?
+In the past, we served a congregation with people from the nations of Venezuela, Argentina, Columbia, Honduras, El Salvador, Mexico, Laos, Cambodia, Vietnam, Myanmar, Egypt and Iraq.
+Circumstances were better for them in the USA, but most maintained aspects of the previous life they once enjoyed.

-God asked Jeremiah to write to the captives in Babylon “to give to them hope and a future.”
+God asked Jeremiah to write to the captives in Babylon about a bright future.

 “The Word that came to Jeremiah from the Lord, saying, ‘Thus speaks the Lord God of Israel, saying: write in a book for yourself all the words that I have spoken to you.
 For behold, the days are coming, says the Lord, that I will bring back from captivity My people Israel and Judah, says the Lord.
 And I will cause them to return to the land that I gave to their fathers, and they shall possess it.”
 Jeremiah 30:1-3